Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ScopedRef"

-Re-exports all named exports from the "effect/ScopedRef" module as "ScopedRef".
+Re-exports all named exports from the "effect/ScopedRef" module as `ScopedRef`.

 **Signature**